 Wikis can be available to the course as a whole or restricted to groups of students.
 The Wiki tool keeps track of the changes the students have made, allowing students to show ownership of their work so that you can evaluate student participation.
 You and other students can leave comments on each page of the wiki, allowing for prompt feedback.

-Options for Blogs, Wikis, and Journals
+Features of Blackboard Blogs, Wikis, and Journals

 Blackboard Blogs, Wikis, and Journals